How to Add Google Analytics 4 to Webflow 2026

 Table of content

 Building captivating websites with Webflow is one thing, but understanding how users interact with your digital masterpiece is quite another.
-That's where Google Analytics 4 (GA4) comes in, offering a revolutionary approach to website analytics for the future.
+That's where Google Analytics 4 (GA4) comes in, offering a revolutionary approach to Webflow analytics for the future.

 Ready to unlock the insights hidden within your Webflow site?
 Buckle up, data explorers, because this guide will navigate you through the seamless integration of GA4 with your favorite website builder.
 Learn how to add Google Analytics to Webflow for comprehensive data tracking and analysis.

-This blog will guide you through the process of adding Google Analytics (GA4) to Webflow website, ensuring you're equipped to make data-driven decisions for your online presence.
+This blog will guide you through the process of adding Google Analytics (GA4) to your Webflow website, ensuring you're equipped to make data-driven decisions for your online presence.

 Step 1: Don't have a GA4 account yet?
 Let's build one!